 1300 003 003

-Equipment Finance is a type of business financing that allows companies to get significant capital to purchase or lease equipment.
-It can apply to office necessities like computers, desks, and servers; as well as heavy types of machinery like tractors, backhoes or delivery trucks.
+Equipment Finance is a type of business financing that allows companies to get access significant capital.
+Mainly for the purpose of purchasing or renting equipment.
+It can apply to office necessities like computers, desks, and servers.
+Also heavy types of machinery like tractors, backhoes or delivery trucks.
 It gives businesses the opportunity to use these physical assets for their operations, without having to pay for the full up-front price.

 There are different types of equipment finance.
-Before you shop around reputable financing sources, learn about each type so you can pick the best one that fits your specific business equipment needs.
+Before you shop around for financing sources, learn about each type.
+Make sure you pick the best one that fits your specific business equipment needs.

-A chattel mortgage describes the financing arrangement where a borrower purchases a movable asset or property (chattel) by taking a loan from a lender.
-The chattel serves as security in case the borrower fails to pay the loan.
+A chattel mortgage describes the financing arrangement where a borrower purchases a movable asset or property (chattel) The chattel serves as security in case the borrower fails to pay the loan.
 It’s different from a typical mortgage, wherein the loan is taken against a fixed asset or property, like land or a home.

-On the other hand, the ownership of the property in a chattel mortgage is transferred to the borrower right after the purchase, much like all mortgages.
+On the other hand, the ownership of the property in a chattel mortgage is transferred to the borrower.
+Much like all mortgages, you have ownership, but the Lender has the asset as security.
 This is different with secured loans, wherein the borrower cannot legally own the purchased asset unless the loan is paid off.
 Many businesses who want to purchase equipment use a chattel mortgage.

 In this type of equipment finance, the lender agrees to purchase the property needed by the business.
 The lender will let the business hire the equipment for a fixed monthly repayment over a specific period of time.
 In a CHP, the ownership belongs to the lender throughout that contract term, even though the business is in possession of the property.
 Only after all the dues (including the interest) are paid will the business legally own the equipment.